 Since its conception nine years ago, Shetland Wool Week has grown into an internationally acclaimed event.
 This year there will be an extensive range of exhibitions, classes and events, which will cover many different subjects.
 These will include; weaving, spinning, dyeing, Fair Isle and lace knitting as well as many other fascinating subject areas.
 Events will take place from the most southern tip of the Shetland, right up to the most northerly island of Unst, famous for its beautiful lacework, with many locations in between.

-Shetland knitwear designer and hand spinner, Elizabeth Johnston, will be the patron for the ninth Shetland Wool Week.
+Shetland knitwear designer and hand spinner, Elizabeth Johnston, was the patron Shetland Wool Week 2018.

 Elizabeth was a natural choice for the SWW committee and we are honoured to have someone with such a deep textile knowledge.
 She is an inspiration: running her own small business, transforming Shetland fleeces into beautiful yarn which she then naturally dyes and eventually works into delicate hand knitted items.